MinghuiChen43/awesome-deep-phenomena/README.md

   - Robert Geirhos, Patricia Rubisch, Claudio Michaelis, Matthias Bethge, Felix A. Wichmann, Wieland Brendel. *ICLR 2019*
   - Digest: We show that ImageNet-trained CNNs are strongly biased towards recognising textures rather than shapes, which is in stark contrast to human behavioural evidence and reveals fundamentally different classification strategies.

+- Strike (with) a Pose: Neural Networks Are Easily Fooled by Strange Poses of Familiar Objects. [[paper]](https://arxiv.org/abs/1811.11553) [[code]](https://github.com/airalcorn2/strike-with-a-pose)
+  - Michael A. Alcorn, Qi Li, Zhitao Gong, Chengfei Wang, Long Mai, Wei-Shinn Ku, Anh Nguyen. *CVPR 2019*
+  - Digest: In this paper, we present a framework for discovering DNN failures that harnesses 3D renderers and 3D models.
+That is, we estimate the parameters of a 3D renderer that cause a target DNN to misbehave in response to the rendered image.

+- Excessive Invariance Causes Adversarial Vulnerability. [[paper]](https://arxiv.org/abs/1811.00401)
+  - Jörn-Henrik Jacobsen, Jens Behrmann, Richard Zemel, Matthias Bethge. *ICLR 2019*
+  - Digest: We show deep networks are not only too sensitive to task-irrelevant changes of their input, as is well-known from epsilon-adversarial examples, but are also too invariant to a wide range of task-relevant changes, thus making vast regions in input space vulnerable to adversarial attacks.
+We show such excessive invariance occurs across various tasks and architecture types.

 - Attacks Meet Interpretability: Attribute-steered Detection of Adversarial Samples. [[paper]](https://arxiv.org/abs/1810.11580)
   - Guanhong Tao, Shiqing Ma, Yingqi Liu, Xiangyu Zhang. *NeurIPS 2018*
   - Digest: We argue that adversarial sample attacks are deeply entangled with interpretability of DNN models: while classification results on benign inputs can be reasoned based on the human perceptible features/attributes, results on adversarial samples can hardly be explained.
 Therefore, we propose a novel adversarial sample detection technique for face recognition models, based on interpretability.